Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 }
 ```

-This action is much simpler.
-We create the command, pass the `id` of the object we need deleting, and await that to happen.
-Then return a `200 OK` response again.
+This action compared to the previous action is much simpler.
+We create the command, pass the `id` of the object we request be deleted, and await that to happen.
+Then finally we return a `200 OK` response again.

 ### Wrapping Up

 In this post you've learned the basics of `CQRS`.
 Or at least the `Command` side of `CQRS` and how I've chosen to use it to store and to delete objects in S3.
-In the next post which should be up shortly.
+In the next post, which should be posted up shortly.
 I will introduce more commands which will store meta documents in DynamoDB, and also show you how I implemented some `Query` objects that aid these commands and allow a user to find things they are entitled to see.